Madeleine Westerhout: Career

-Two days later, Trump posted a tweet in which he cited Westerhout's "fully enforceable confidentiality agreement" but clarified that Westerhout "is a very good person and I don’t think there would ever be reason to use it."
+Two days later, Trump posted a tweet in which he cited Westerhout's "fully enforceable confidentiality agreement" but clarified that Westerhout "is a very good person and I don't think there would ever be reason to use it."
 In the same tweet, Trump claimed that Westerhout "called me yesterday to apologize, had a bad night.
 I fully understood and forgave her!"

+On May 9, 2024, under subpoena, she testified during the Trump hush money case about her time working at the White House, stating that checks were delivered to the White House by Trump Organization employees to be signed by Trump.